UK Serious Fraud Office closes KBR investigation

 Unaoil’s former chief executive and chief operating officer, Cyrus and Saman Ahsani, in 2019 pleaded guilty in the United States to being part of a 17-year scheme to pay millions of dollars in bribes to officials in the Middle East, Africa and Central Asia.

-In Britain, four former executives have been convicted of bribery to secure contracts worth $1.7 billion for blue-chip clients Unaoil and Western.
+In Britain, four former executives have been convicted of bribery to secure contracts worth $1.7 billion for Unaoil and Western, blue-chip clients.

 Reporting by Kirstin Ridley; Editing by David Goodman